-In this squib, I have shown, by using the interactions of argument-predicate agreement with adposition agreement in Avar, that local agreement can inform theories of feature valuation (pace Preminger and Polinsky 2015).
+In this squib, I have shown, by using the interactions of argumentpredicate agreement with adposition agreement in Avar, that local agreement can inform theories of feature valuation (pace Preminger and Polinsky 2015).
 Having examined two distinct types of structure, vP-peripheral and vP-internal adpositions, I concluded that downward valuation is inferior to upward valuation (Chomsky 2000, 2001).
-In particular, the agreement pattern involving vP-internal adpositions can be reconciled with both upward and downward valuation but requires different analyses of PP-objects (the smallclause analysis for upward valuation and the PP-complement analysis for downward valuation).
-Therefore, while vP-internal adpositions by themselves do not conclusively rule out the downward-valuation analysis, they make conflicting predictions about the analysis of PP-objects, which space limitations prevent me from exploring.
-The deciding case, then, is that involving vP-peripheral adpositions, whose behavior with respect to $\phi$ -agreement can only be accounted for on an upward-valuation analysis.
-Since only upward valuation captures all of the adposition agreement facts, it emerges as a clear winner.
+In particular, the agreement pattern involving vP-internal adpositions can be reconciled with both upward and downward valuation but requires different analyses of PP objects (the small clause analysis for upward valuation and the PP complement analysis for downward valuation).
+Therefore, while vP-internal adpositions by themselves do not conclusively rule out the downward-valuation analysis, they make conflicting predictions about the analysis of PP objects (which I do not explore for reasons of space).
+The deciding case, then, is that involving vPperipheral adpositions, whose behavior with respect to φ -agreement can only be accounted for on an upward-valuation analysis.
+Since only upward valuation captures all of the adposition agreement facts, it emerges as the clear winner.